SystemRDL/systemrdl-compiler/docs/model_structure.rst

 Once compiled, the resulting component tree is as follows:

 .. image:: img/component-tree.svg
     :align: center

 The resulting tree has the following characteristics:

 - Each component instance is represented by a :class:`~systemrdl.component.Component` object.
 - Any instances within a component are referenced as children of the component.
+- The ``$root`` meta-component contains an instance of the elaborated top-level addrmap, as well as any signals that were instantiated in the root namespace.
 - All instances and their descendants are unique objects.
-- Instances of a named definition (for example, ``my_reg_t``) including their descendants are unique, but refer back to copy of the original defined component.
 - Arrays of instances are encoded as a single object and storing the array's dimensions.
+- Each instance in the component tree keeps a reference back to its original "as-defined" non-instance object.

+    - For example, instances ``A`` and ``B`` are both based off of the common component definition ``my_reg_t`` (shown in gray).
+    - Note that ``top`` and ``$root`` instances also have similar references, but are not shown in the diagram above.

 Node Overlay
 ------------